01 Jun Assisted Living vs. Dementia Care

 Sometimes, our elderly loved ones are no longer capable of living alone, independently.
 This could happen due to a decline in physical capabilities or cognitive impairment.
 Whatever may be the case, the only practical solution for them is to move into a residential facility where they are going to be looked after.
-If you are the primary or secondary caregiver of an ageing person, you may be confronted with the choice between assisted living and dementia care.
-Elder care in Kolkata has come a full circle and more and more people are looking at assisted living and memory care to place their loved ones in.
+If you are the primary or secondary caregiver of an aging person, you may be confronted with the choice between assisted living and dementia care.
+Elder care in Kolkata has come a full circle and more and more people are looking at assisted living and memory care to place their loved ones.

 Although, both assisted living and dementia care are residential there are important distinctions between the two that will help you decide which one is right for your loved one.
 Assisted living is for people who can still maintain some amount of independence but need a little help everyday with chores.
 Dementia care is for those who are living with Alzheimer’s or any other kind of memory problem.